julikole/next-project/README.md

-## Next.js App Router Course - Starter
+## Next.js App Router Course

-This is the starter template for the Next.js App Router Course.
-It contains the starting code for the dashboard application.

-For more information, see the [course curriculum](https://nextjs.org/learn) on the Next.js Website.
+This app was built with the help of a guide for building apps using Next.js.
+The project is built with:

+* Next.js
+* React
+* Typescript
+* Tailwind